 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3200 does not offer wifi capability.
+In contrast, the D3200 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D500 (unlike the D3200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3200 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3200 was succeeded by the Nikon D3300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3200 Manual (free pdf) or the online Nikon D500 Manual.